Death is My Life

 Listen to them.
 I’ve learned that people who have just lost a loved one need to talk about that person and what he or she meant.
 They often talk about the last experience they had together, as well as the details of the death and sometimes the illness that preceded it.
 They often tell these stories again and again to work through and try to make sense of what has happened.
 As funeral directors and friends, we need to be an available and caring ear.

 How did you get into the profession?
 What attracted you?

 By accident!
 I took a job in a funeral home the summer between high school and college.
 Working there piqued my interest.
 My plan was to get licensed as a funeral director but continue with my dream of becoming a writer.

 How did you make the transition from funeral director to writer?

 As I mentioned, my life plan was always to be a writer and that’s what I was educated for.
 Still, it was my work as a funeral director and within the industry that gave me so much to write about.

 Would you recommend this field to other women?

-In good conscience, I would not.
-That said, I firmly believe that if someone is determined to forge a career in a certain field (even one in which job opportunities are extremely limited), they will find a way.
+I firmly believe that if someone is determined to forge a career in a certain field (even one in which job opportunities are extremely limited), they will find a way.

 How can those interested in a career as a funeral director learn more about what to expect?